An atlas of K3 surfaces with finite automorphism group: Rank 12 lattices

 where

-thus there exist $7$ lines $L,L_{1},\dots,L_{6}$ through the $\mathbf{a}_{5}$ singularity such that $L$ intersect $C_{6}$ in that point only (thus $L$ is the tangent to the branch curve of the singularity ; the strict transform of $L$ is $A_{6}+A_{7}$) and the lines $L_{i}$ have even intersection multiplicities at their other intersection points with the sextic.
+thus there exist seven lines $L$, $L_{1},\dots,L_{6}$ through the $\mathbf{a}_{5}$ singularity such that $L$ intersects $C_{6}$ in that point only (so $L$ is the tangent to the branch curve of the singularity; the strict transform of $L$ is $A_{6}+A_{7}$) and that the lines $L_{i}$ have even intersection multiplicities at their other intersection points with the sextic.

 The $\cu$-curves on $X$ are $A_{1},\dots,A_{19}$ and the curves

 where $\{i,j,r,s,t\}=\{1,2,3,4,5\}$.
 Using the relation